-GOALS AND ACTIVITIES PERFORMED SOCIA WOR SOCIAL WORKER GOAL 1: TO ENHANCE PROBLEM-SOLVING, COPING, AND TECH INICIAN DEVELOPMENT CAPACITIES OF PEOPLE Activity 1.1: Advice and Counselling a.
+GOALS AND ACTIVITIES PERFORMED SOCIAL WORK TECHNICIAN SOCIAL WORKER GOAL 1: TO ENHANCE PROBLEM-SOLVING, COPING, AND DEVELOPMENT CAPACITIES OF PEOPLE Activity 1.1: Advice and Counselling a.
 Provision of psychosocial assessment, treatment, and V evaluation services. b.
-Counselling and therapy with individuals, families, groups, V and communities. c.
+Counselling and therapy with individuals, families, V groups, and communities. c.
 Psychotherapy with individuals, families, groups, and V communities. d.
-Crisis intervention services that may be required V А V throughout the course of regular, non-crisis intervention specific, service delivery. e.
-Crisis intervention services that may be required l V throughout the course of regular service delivery and in roles specifically focused on mitigating and responding to crises. f.
-Assisting other professionals in responding to crisis V А V situations. g.
-Independent or private clinical practice including • V treatment, assessment services, consultation, and psychotherapy.
+Crisis intervention services that may be required ٧ Α V throughout the course of regular, non-crisis intervention specific, service delivery. e.
+Crisis intervention services that may be required V throughout the course of regular service delivery and in roles specifically focused on mitigating and responding to crises. f.
+Assisting other professionals in responding to crisis ٧ A V situations. g.
+Independent or private clinical practice including V treatment, assessment services, consultation, and psychotherapy.
 Activity 1.2: Advocacy and Enabling a.
-Advocacy activities and engagement in practices to further V А V human rights and social justice for individuals, groups, and communities. b.
-Strategies that include members of a community in V А V conversations and actions. c.
-Teaching or educating clients on basic concepts related to V А V practice in individual or group settings. d.
-Teaching or educating clients on complex concepts related · V to practice in individual or group settings.
+Advocacy activities and engagement in practices to ٧ А V further human rights and social justice for individuals, groups, and communities. b.
+Strategies that include members of a community in ٧ А V conversations and actions.

+c.
+Teaching or educating clients on basic 1 concepts related ٧ А √ to practice in individual or group settings. d.
+Teaching or educating clients on complex concepts √ related to practice in individual or group settings.
 Activity 1.3: Assessment a.
-Administration of basic assessment checklists requiring ٧ S V interpretation. b.
-Administration and interpretation of assessment checklists V of varying purposes and complexities. c.
-Contributing information that is considered in assessment V S V interpretation, including in competence assessments. d.
-Provision of psychosocial assessments. $\checkmark$ e.
-Assessment of the client's situation, their needs, and their $\checkmark$ readiness for services, applying sensitivity to individual and/or cultural differences and engaging the client in defining their situation. f.
-Risk and safety assessments.
-V g.
-Psychosocial assessments of mental, emotional, and V behavioural disorders and conditions. h.
-Pre-admission general assessment for mental health V facilities. i.
-Court ordered assessments of client needs, client capacity, V client functioning, client mental health, parenting capacity, and custody and access family court plans. j.
-Child or adult custody assessments and recommendations.
-V k.
-Performing capacity assessments.
-V Activity 1.4: Detection and Identification a.
-Contributing information to help in the identification of a V S V client, group, or communities presenting problem. b.
-Contributing information that is used in case V A V intervention/treatment planning. c.
-Identification of presenting problem.
-V d.
-Service and intervention planning based on the V assessment of client needs, eliciting the client's point of view, identifying interventions and services to meet the needs, and review and evaluation of progress. e.
-Seeking to understand the values, beliefs, traditions, and V historical context of clients and incorporating this knowledge into assessments, planning, and interventions.
+Administration of basic assessment checklists requiring √ CO V interpretation. b.
+Administration and interpretation of assessment ٧ checklists of varying purposes and complexities. c.
+Contributing information that is considered in ٧ СО V assessment interpretation, including in competence assessments. d.
+Provision of psychosocial (person-in-environment) V assessments. e.
+Assessment of the client's situation, their needs, and V their readiness for services, applying sensitivity to individual and/or cultural differences and engaging the client in defining their situation. f.
+Basic risk and safety assessments. ٧ CO V g.
+In-depth and advanced risk and safety assessments.
+V h.
+Psychosocial assessments of mental, emotional, and V behavioural disorders and conditions. i.
+Pre-admission general assessment for mental health √ facilities. j.
+Court ordered assessments of client needs, client √ capacity, client functioning, client mental health, parenting capacity, and family court plans k.
+Child or adult custody assessments and V recommendations.
+I. Performing capacity assessments.
+V